Loan Against Gold - Get Instant Funds on Your Gold

 2 min read

-In times of financial need, a loan against gold can provide a valuable lifeline.
+In times of financial need, a lending against gold can provide a valuable lifeline.
 It allows you to leverage the value of your gold jewellery to secure a loan.
 Whether you are looking to meet a personal expense, start a business, or manage an emergency, understanding how to apply for a loan against gold can be the key to unlocking the funds you require.
 Read to know what a loan against gold is, its benefits, and how to apply for one.

 A loan against gold, also known as a gold loan or gold-backed loan, is a type of secured loan where you pledge your 18 karat gold jewellery as collateral to obtain funds from a financial institution or lender.
 The loan amount you receive can go up to a maximum of 75% of the gold's market value, known as the loan-to-value (LTV) ratio.